 Romania has 8 UNESCO world heritage sites where you can see the painted monasteries of Moldova, the fortified churches of Transylvania, the Dacian fortresses of the Orastie mountains, and the historical city of Sighisoara, and not forget about the spectacular water world in Danube Delta.

-Romania has a large variety of architectural styles, and if you’re a fan, then you will be delighted to see them all while discovering the ancient history and its fascinating past.
+Romania has a large variety of architectural styles, and if you’re a fan, then you will be delighted to see them all while discovering ancient history and its fascinating past.
 Every city has an old town place where you can see the antique architectural style.
 You can explore mountain cities like Busteni, Brasov, Sibiu, or even Sighisoara, Cluj, Oradea, or Constanta where you can see a grand old casino situated on the cliff edge.

 Romanian history is abundant in heroic fights, and war stories, so the castles were necessary.
 This is why they have so many.
-You can start with Peles Castle – one of the most beautiful architectural styles, Bran Castle – if Dracula’s story is appealing to you, Corvin Castle – a Gothic structure that seems taken out from Game of Thrones episodes.
+You can start with Peles Castle – one of the most beautiful architectural styles, Bran Castle – if Dracula’s story appeals to you, Corvin Castle – a Gothic structure that seems taken out from Game of Thrones episodes.

 If you want to experience genuine hospitality – the most critical value for Romanians, you should go to Romanian villages and enter in contact with its people.
 The traditional food will make you crave more, and the customs and traditions will fascinate you.

 During the festivals, Romania looks different and the party atmosphere is there.
 You can discover a new place and also meet like-minded people.
 You can go to Cluj-Napoca for music festivals like Untold and Electric Castle.
 In Bucharest, you can listen to classical music through the George Enescu Music Festival.